-Psychiatrist Appointments & Trauma Consultations & Integrative Services (Free consultations - 30mins)
+Psychiatrist Appointments & Trauma Consultations & Integrative Services - 30 mins: free consultations

 In-House Psychiatrist Referrals/Consultation, Virtual Appointments with Client, Psychotherapist and Psychiatrist.
 No need to seek a referral from your doctor and or attend the psychiatrist appointment outside of the therapy room.
 This is all done through your therapist on behalf of the client.